byemaxx/MetaX/Docs/MetaX_Cookbook.md

 # Module 1.
 Database Builder

+**NOTE:** the result of **<u>MetaLab v2.3</u>** MaxQuant workflow do not need Build Database.
+However, we do not recommend the result files from this version of MetaLab as input to MetaX, and large amounts of Peptide may be discarded.

 - You have to build the database for **the first time** using <u>Database Builder</u>.

   **(Option 1) Build Database By MGnify Data**

   Make sure to download the correct database type corresponding to your data

 <img src="./MetaX_Cookbook.assets/dbbuilder.png" alt="dbbuilder"  />